Jip-Hop/jailmaker/README.md

 - Setting up the jail so it won't be lost when you update SCALE
 - Choosing a distro (Debian 12 strongly recommended, but Ubuntu, Arch Linux or Rocky Linux seem good choices too)
+- Will create a ZFS Dataset for each jail if the 'jailmaker' directory is a dataset (easy snapshotting)
 - Optional: configuring the jail so you can run Docker inside it
 - Optional: GPU passthrough (including [nvidia GPU](README.md#nvidia-gpu) with the drivers bind mounted from the host)
 - Starting the jail with your config applied